DataDog/documentation/content/en/universal_service_monitoring/_index.md

 Required Agent version
 : Universal Service Monitoring requires that the Datadog Agent installed alongside your containerized service be at least version 6.40 or 7.40.
+For non-containerized services see instructions [here](7)

-Your containerized service must be running on one of the following supported platforms : Linux Kernel 4.14 and greater<br/>
+Your service must be running on one of the following supported platforms : Linux Kernel 4.14 and greater<br/>
 CentOS or RHEL 8.0 and greater